top of page

 Early bird gets the worm! 📷: Nora W.

 Each time I open my phenology calendar, I am surprised to see that it seems like we are a few weeks ahead of nature's schedule.
-It says to expect swans, geese, and robins in just a couple of weeks, but they have already been around, having migrated back a few weeks ago.
-On March 3rd, 2024 records were broken across Minnesota for the highest temperature recorded, above 70° across the state.
+It says to expect swans, geese, and robins in just a couple of weeks, but some are already here.
+In March 2024 records were broken across Minnesota for the highest temperature recorded, above 70° across the state.
 Records were broken for the highest temperature recorded that day, as well as the first day to hit 70° for the year.
 This is quite different than the typical 35° weather that is to be expected for early March!
-It made for quite a beautiful family weekend outing to explore all the changes that are happening.
+It can make for a beautiful family weekend outing to explore all the changes that are happening.

 Migration Madness

 Warmer temperatures causing ice to melt and plants to start sprouting have given the signal to species that migrate to head back.
-We have seen several species come back weeks early, and some never even left!
-Sandhill Cranes made their appearance in late February this year in the Driftless Region, using the Mississippi Flyway as they migrate back.
+We have seen several species come back early, and even some that never left!
+Sandhill Cranes made an appearance early, using the Mississippi Flyway as they migrate back.
 Hundreds of different bird species will use the Mississippi Flyway during their migration – now can be a great time to see who has made the journey back!
 The warm temperatures allow Sandhills and other species like swans and geese to forage for aquatic roots and insects in water that would otherwise be covered in snow and ice.

 Sandhill Cranes, Eastern Bluebirds, and Red-winged Blackbirds have all made their return! 📷: Nora W.

-Red-winged Blackbirds have made their early appearance this March and can be spotted hanging out on cattails and along roadsides.
+Red-winged Blackbirds have also made early appearances and can be spotted hanging out on cattails and along roadsides.
 After spending their winter down south, Red-winged Blackbirds are back north for the spring and summer months as this is their breeding grounds.
-Happy that the marshes are now no longer frozen, Red-winged Blackbirds wasted no time this year getting established and preparing for the breeding season.
+Happy that the marshes are thawing, Red-winged Blackbirds waste no time getting established and preparing for the breeding season.

 Oddities All Over